- Contact Name: ACO Administrative Assistant

 - Have current NDIS Worker Screening Check (or willingness to obtain);

 - A current Drivers Licence is preferable for some roles, but not essential to all.
 Applicants who do not hold a licence are encouraged to apply.

 View the Position Description linked below to view the full requirements of this role.

-This role requires a completed DWES Check to be submitted with your application.
 Click apply now to submit your application.